 Their growth (and the sheer speed of it!) can affect a lot more than our emotional state of mind (and their clothes!).
 Their bedroom for one, needs to grow right along them; changing to suit their needs.
 Here are our experts’ tips on creating a “growing” children’s bedroom, so you needn’t change it every 3 years.

 Select furniture with care

 It’s important that when it comes to selecting your child’s furniture; you have the last word.
 As tempting as it may be, avoid the “babyish” furniture with loud colors and impossible designs.
 Instead, opt for growing furniture.
 Beds with side railing that can be removed are a good idea for very young kids.
-If the size is right, opt for a mattress dubai for long lasting usage and comfort.
+If the size is right, opt for a Sealy mattress for long lasting usage and comfort.
 Beds with storage options are also great; they’ll always need space to stash their things, no matter their age.